tomjoht/tomjoht.github.io/_posts/2018/2018-11-05-now-id-rather-be-writing-is-an-alexa-skill.md

 {% include audio.html %}

-If you listen to [Flash Briefings](https://www.amazon.com/gp/help/customer/display.html?nodeId=201601880) on your Alexa device, you can now add [I'd Rather Be Writing](https://www.amazon.com/gp/product/B07K5THQ3L?ie=UTF8&ref-suffix=ss_rw) to your list of news sources.
+If you listen to [Flash Briefings](https://www.amazon.com/gp/help/customer/display.html?nodeId=201601880) on your Alexa-enabled device, such as Echo, you can now add [I'd Rather Be Writing](https://www.amazon.com/gp/product/B07K5THQ3L?ie=UTF8&ref-suffix=ss_rw) to your list of news sources.
 I'd Rather Be Writing is now an Alexa Flash Briefing skill.

 To add I'd Rather Be Writing to your Alexa Flash Briefing skills: